Python vs Ruby for Coding Interviews: One Missing Data Structure Decides It

 The Deque Gap Is Smaller but Real

 Python's collections.deque gives O(1) appendleft and popleft.
-That's critical for BFS: if you use a list and call list.pop(0), every dequeue is O(n).
+That's critical for BFS: if you use a list and call list.pop(0), every dequeue is O(n) because the underlying array has to shift every element left.
 On a graph with 10,000 nodes, that turns a correct BFS into a TLE with no obvious bug to stare at.

 In Ruby, Array is the only sequential container. push and pop from the back are O(1). shift from the front is O(n).
 For most interview-scale inputs you won't notice.
 Until you do, and your perfectly correct BFS starts failing on the larger test cases, and you spend three minutes staring at code that is logically right but mysteriously slow.